msgpo/Shadowplay-Linux/README.md

 ## TODO
 - Systemd service/timer integration
-- Automatic deletion of video recorded older than the replay buffer
+- Automatic deletion of video recorded older than the replay buffer (currently the temp file has the complete recording stored)
 - Add support for recording system sound

 ## Notes